 About the Journal

-Privacy Studies Journal (PSJ) is a fully open access, interdisciplinary, peer-reviewed journal published by the Danish National Research Foundation Centre for Privacy Studies, University of Copenhagen.
+Privacy Studies Journal (PSJ) is a fully open access, multidisciplinary, peer-reviewed journal published by the Danish National Research Foundation Centre for Privacy Studies, University of Copenhagen.
 It has an international editorial board with members representing a broad range of academic fields.

 PSJ spans the present and the past, and envisions the future.
 Featuring original, high-quality research on privacy in its broadest sense and with the human component in focus, we welcome contributions that take privacy and the private as catalysts for analysis of, for example: